DevNathB/GCData_Project/README.md

 ###Step 4:
 Appropriately label the data set with descriptive variable names:
-This was performed already in Step 1.
+This was performed already in Step 1 (The variable names V1, V2, etc were renamed to correspond to their descriptive names given in the file: UCI HAR Dataset/features.txt")

 ###Step 5:
 From the data set in Step 4, creates a second, independent tidy data